-Notes on Hand Reset Outputs
+Notes on Hand Reset Outputs - 86 Lockout

-Hand reset outputs can be reset by either pressing the TEST/RESET▶ button, by energising a suitably programmed binary input, or, by sending an appropriate command over the data communications channel(s).
+Any binary output can be programmed to provide an 86 lockout function by selecting it to be hand reset.
+Hand reset outputs can be reset by either pressing the TEST/RESET► button, by energising a suitably programmed binary input, or, by sending an appropriate command over the data communications channel(s).